-When employees feel that they can be as creative and authentic as they want to be at work and not fear that they'll be ostracized for being different, they're driven to excel at their jobs and deliver results that are far beyond what's expected of them.
+Make your employees feel that they can be as creative and authentic as they want to be at work.
+Assure them that they won’t be made to feel fear or shame in being different.
+This creates a psychologically safe work environment, which drives them to excel at their jobs.
+And, this creates exceptional results.
 The sense of pride and accomplishment they get has a greater value to them than pure monetary gain.

-A fair trade call center has built a work environment that's based on trust and strengthened through peer and managerial support.
-These companies are more successful than others in inspiring their employees to go the extra mile because of the following day-to-day actions.
+A fair trade call center has built a work environment that’s based on trust and strengthened through peer and managerial support.
+These companies are more successful than others in inspiring their employees to go the extra mile.
+They succeeded where others failed because they:

-- They give credit for good work that is being done, instead of blaming each other.
+- give credit for good work that is being done, instead of blaming each other.

-- They believe that if people do not make mistakes, they never will improve.
-They support each other when mistakes are made and help each other to figure out how to do things differently in the future.
+- believe that people will never improve if they didn’t make mistakes.
+They support each other when mistakes are made.
+They help each other in figuring out how to do things differently in the future.

-- They speak in terms of "we" rather than creating "us and them".
+- speak in terms of “we” rather than creating “us and them”.

-- They focus on the common purpose and do not get sidetracked by differences in the details.
+- focus on the common purpose.
+They do not get sidetracked by differences in the details.

-- They respect organizational structures and roles and do not use them in undermining ways.
+- respect organizational structures and roles and do not use them in undermining ways.

-- They value each other's background and experience and do not discredit each other's level of competence.
+- value each other’s background and experience and do not discredit each other’s level of competence.

-- They speak positively about their work, their organization, and the future.
+- speak positively about their work, their organization, and the future.

 #3 Highly motivated agents have a tendency to seek out challenges, to extend and exercise their capabilities, to explore, and to learn.